-SNS is a co-operating body financed with Nordic funds under the auspices of the Nordic Council of Ministers.
-The overall purpose of SNS – the Nordic Forest Research Co-operation Committee – is to promote research into the diverse functions of the forests in sustainable forestry, as well as to advice the Nordic Council of Ministers on questions concerning forests and forest research.
-Through foresighted activities in research co-operation, communication of knowledge, etc., SNS wishes to contribute to the socially, economically and ecologically responsible management and utilisation of forests and wood resources in the Nordic region.
-The areas of responsibility of SNS encompasses forestry, forests and other wooded areas, the utilisation of wood and other forest products, as well as the non-commercial values of forests.
+Nordic Forest Research (SNS) is a cooperating body financed with Nordic funds under the auspices of the Nordic Council of Ministers.
+The overall purpose of SNS is to promote research that highlights the diverse functions of the forests in sustainable forestry, as well as to advise the Nordic Council of Ministers on questions concerning forests and forest research.
+Through foresighted activities in research co-operation, communication of knowledge, etc., SNS aims to contribute to the socially, economically and ecologically responsible management and utilisation of forests and wood resources in the Nordic region.
+The areas of responsibility of SNS encompass forestry, forests and other wooded areas, the utilisation of wood and other forest products, as well as the non-commercial values of forests.

 Successful evaluation of SNS

-In 2012 SNS was succesfully evaluated in an external evaluation done by Indufor.
+In 2012, SNS was succesfully evaluated in an external evaluation, conducted by Indufor.
 The report and presentation can be downloaded here:

 SNS 40 years in 2012